Guerillero/ArcExtractor/README.md

 * Speed fixes
 * Updated to PEP style

-This was tested in ArcMap 10.2.1 and may not work with other versions of the software.
+This has not been tested yet in ArcMap and may be unstable; past versions have been tested in in ArcMap 10.2.1.
 Please let me know about any bugs.

 <h4>Dependencies</h4>
 * `arcpy`